Day 1: Dev Environment Setup

 -

-Live Share: This extension allows you to collaborate in real-time with others directly within VSCode.
+Live Share: This extension allows you to collaborate in real-time with others directly within VS Code.
 It’s great for pair programming or code reviews.

 -